MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/pixelaspectratioy.md

 ## <a name="remarks"></a>Commenti

-Per un video con proporzioni di 16:9, **PixelAspectRatioY** sarebbe uguale a "9".
+Per un video con proporzioni pari a 16:9, **PixelAspectRatioY** equivale a "9".

 ## <a name="requirements"></a>Requisiti